totherik/dbrickashaw/README.md

 ### Methods
 ##### `observe(emitter || { publisher = Emitter })`
 Start observing the provided emitter with the current publisher.
-This emitter's `log` events will by proxied through this Publisher.
+This emitter's `log` events will be proxied through this Publisher.
-- `emitter` (EventEmitter or object with a `publisher` property to which an Event Emitter is assigned.)
-This is the object whose `log` events will be observed and relayed to Publisher subscribers.
+- `emitter` (EventEmitter or object with a `publisher` property to which an EventEmitter is assigned.)
+This is the object whose `log` events will be observed and relayed to subscribers.

 ##### `unobserve(emitter || { publisher = Emitter })`
 Removes the provided emitter from observation by the Publisher.
+- `emitter` (EventEmitter or object with a `publisher` property to which an EventEmitter is assigned.)
+This is the object whose `log` events will be observed and relayed to subscribers.

 ##### `clear()`
 Removes all emitters from observation by the Publisher.